About Me

 Hello!

 I am an evolutionary biologist turned science journalist, eager to make sense of how science intersects with society.
-Most recently I worked for The Messenger — a news startup launching in May 2023 — after it acquired Grid, where I covered public health, broadly construed.
-Before that, I was a staff writer at Science News covering biology.
-My work has appeared in Quanta Magazine, NPR, Nature News, Scientific American and Wired.
+I’m currently a science correspondent at NPR, where I cover the wonders of the natural world and how policy affects them.
+Previously, I was a staff writer at Grid, where I covered public health, and at Science News, where I covered biology.
+My work has appeared elsewhere in The Atlantic, Quanta Magazine, Nature News, Scientific American and Wired.
 In the summer of 2018 AAAS Mass Media Fellow at the Dallas Morning News, where I reported on stories as varied as an international collaboration to study neutrinos to a local lab's investigations into the neurobiology of pain.

 Before my Mass Media fellowship, I was an assistant producer for Brains On, a science podcast for kids from American Public Media.
 I produced two episodes, in addition to writing and producing segments of episodes, conducting interviews with scientists, editing audio, and pitching ideas.
 Some of my favorite stories covered how scientists discovered plate tectonics, and how a tiny insect called the beaded-lacewing can kill termites with its farts.